So Many People Think EPCOT is JUST for Adults, But That Couldn’t Be More Wrong! Explore How to Visit EPCOT With Kids!

-One of the biggest myths of Disney Lore is that EPCOT is just for adults.
-That couldn’t be further from the truth!
-When I was a kid, EPCOT was my favorite.
+One of the biggest myths of Disney Lore is that EPCOT is just for adults, but that couldn’t be further from the truth!
+Indeed, when I was a kid, EPCOT was my favorite.
 Of course, almost all of my favorite rides from my childhood are long gone or drastically different (miss you, Dreamfinder), but EPCOT is STILL for kids, too!
 So here are all the way to Enjoy EPCOT with kids!

 Future World has changed the most since EPCOT’s opening day, but it truly was designed to spark a child’s imagination.
 Furthermore, it has changed SO MUCH, it’s not even called Future World anymore!
 You will now be celebrating “Neighborhoods” when visiting EPCOT.

-In the ImageWorks What It…?
+In the ImageWorks What If…?
 Lab, kids can play in the sensory lab.
 Is it the coolest thing in the world?
 No, but it’s air conditioned and keeps kids busy!
 Additionally, you can occasionally meet with Joy, from Inside Out, and Vanellope Von Schweetz, from Wreck-It Ralph and Ralph Breaks the Internet!
 DVC Members can access the upper floors for drinks and relaxation in the DVC Lounge.

 Next you can pop into the Land Pavilion.
 The Land Pavilion has 3 attractions and 2 restaurants and is a great pavilion to be “stuck” in when there is a Florida storm.
 There will be plenty to do to pass the time.
 First up, Living with the Land.
 This ride is a bit on the educational side, as it talks about food and the environment, but it’s entertaining enough to keep kids occupied.
 DO NOT GET OFF THE BOAT TO GRAB A CUCUMBER.